Corn Kings and One-Horse Thieves

 April 14, 1989

 The Reader cover story that week.
 Bray believed that a good bookstore is a subversive presence in a settled society, and he enjoyed an outsized reputation among that faction of Chicagoans who like to think of themselves as subversive presences.
-There are never many such people in any city; the store closed in 1993.
+There are seldom many such people in any city; there certainly weren't in Chicago, and the store closed in 1993.

 Guild Books is located on Lincoln west of Halsted, just off the intersection of 1969 and 1989.
 It has been described as a small left-leaning bookstore that grew into a large left-leaning bookstore, which, considering that its expansion coincided with the Reagan era, is a compliment as well as a description.
 It is not the only independent-minded bookstore in Chicago, nor will every reader find it the best.
 But as long as diversity is valued in the city's intellectual life it will be one of the more essential.